10 Solutions for Hashimoto’s Fatigue

 Your adrenal glands, located at the top of each kidney, are a part of your endocrine system along with your thyroid.
 The adrenals produce hormones that control blood sugar, burn protein and fat, react to stress, and regulate blood pressure.
 You are probably familiar with the adrenal hormones cortisol and adrenaline (also known as your “stress hormones”).
-Chronic stress, common to many of us, can lead to adrenal fatigue as a result of overactive adrenals.
+Well, chronic stress can lead to adrenal fatigue as a result of overactive adrenals.

-The inundation of stress hormones is hard on your body, especially your thyroid.
+An inundation of stress hormones is hard on your body, especially on your thyroid.
 It slows your thyroid and the conversion of inactive T4 to FT3 and increases thyroid hormone resistance, which causes fatigue.
-So, it is in your best interest to find a way to reduce chronic stress!
+It is in your best interest to find a way to reduce chronic stress.
 Whether it’s listening to relaxing music, spending time in nature, watching a funny movie, or soaking in the tub, find a way to relax and your thyroid health will improve.5

 We are exposed to toxins daily in the food we eat and in our environment.
 This can wreak havoc on your health—especially your liver, which is working so hard to eliminate toxins from your body.
 Toxic burden can increase fatigue significantly, especially if you are already dealing with thyroid dysfunction.
 Optimizing your diet and eating foods that support your body’s natural detoxification pathways can help decrease Hashimoto’s fatigue.
 For ideas, read my article 8 Foods to Help You Detox Naturally.